Customer Survey Examples: 15 Popular Use Cases

 Customer effort score (CES) surveys

-Nobody wants to jump through hoops to give you money.
-If your product is up to par, you want to make it as easy as possible for customers to complete their desired action.
+Nobody wants a complicated process when they're trying to buy from you.
+If your product or service is up to par, you want to make it as easy as possible for customers to complete their desired action.

 That's where CES surveys come in.
 They measure how easy (or difficult) it is for customers to do business with your company, use your product, or get help when they need it.